Learning Social Skills Virtually

 Digital workshops and meetings have established a firm foothold in our everyday lives and will continue to be part of the new professional normal, whether we like it or not.
 This book demonstrates how workshops and meetings held online can be made just as interactive, varied and enjoyable as face-to-face events.

-This book, written in the climate of the Covid pandemic, is important reading for everyone—coaches, professionals, and executives— looking for new impulses for their digital workshops and meetings, and who would like to expand the variety of their online methods.
+This book, written in the climate of the COVID-19 pandemic, is important reading for everyone – coaches, professionals and executives – looking for new impulses for their digital workshops and meetings, and who would like to expand the variety of their online methods.
 It offers new perspectives on many soft skills topics and supports interactive, engaging, lively and profitable online learning.

 Table of Contents